 The indices are calculated on the base year 2010 and 2015.

 The House Price Index is one of eleven economic indicators to indicate in the Macroeconomic Imbalance Procedure (MIP) as an early warning system in the form of a Scoreboard on Macroeconomic Imbalances.
 For further details refer to the Macroeconomic Imbalance Procedure Scoreboard Eurostat webpage.

-The preparation of the House Price Index and the Index for Owner Occupied Housing (OOH) is legally covered by two regulations at national and international level:
+The preparation of the House Price Index and the Index for Owner Occupied Housing (OOH) is legally covered by three regulations at national and international level: